Work rights for Student Visa Holders

 8105 (Primary) 48 hours per fortnight limitation does not apply48 hours per fortnight limitation applies during semester, but not during semester break48 hours per fortnight limitation applies during semester, but not during semester break

-Application of work conditions 8104 and 8105 for Student Visa holders in Australia
+Application of work conditions 8104 and 8105 for Student Visa holders in Australia in relation to Student Visa 500.
+NOTE: different rules apply for Training visa 407.

 Work Rights – Primary (Main) Visa Holder – Condition 8105